JudahK96/Elastic-Home-SIEM-Lab/README.md

 - Generate security events on the Kali VM
 - Query to find security events in the Elastic SIEm
 - Create a visualization dashboard for security events
-- Create aletrs for security events and forward alert via email
+- Create alerts for security events and forward alert via email

 ### Tools Used